getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/index.md

   level="info"
 %}

+{% include components/alert.html
+  title="Upgrading the SDK and want to understand what's new?" content="Have a look at the [Changelog](https://github.com/getsentry/sentry-dotnet/releases)." level="info"
+%}

 ## Automatically discovering release version

 The SDK attempts to locate the release to add that to the events sent to Sentry.